Green has 30 points, Rockets rally to beat Hawks 128-122

 The teams got into a scuffle after that with Murray and Smith pushing each other and jawing.
 Young and Green then ran over and began pushing each other and arguing while Murray and Smith were separated.
 All four players were given technical fouls after a review.

-The Rockets trailed by 11 later in the third when Silas got a technical foul for yelling at the referees when he thought Martin was fouled.
+The Rockets trailed by 11 later in the third when coach Stephen Silas got a technical foul for yelling at the referees when he thought Martin was fouled.

 Two free throws by Young made it 104-92 late in the third but Porter made a basket near the buzzer to get Houston within 10 entering the fourth.